Alan Scott: "One Year Later"

 During the missing year of the "One Year Later" storyline, Scott has joined Checkmate at the rank of White King, with his JSA teammate Mister Terrific as his Bishop.
 Scott soon finds himself in a moral conflict with Black Queen Sasha Bordeaux over the violent nature of Checkmate, particularly after Bordeaux and her team slaughter dozens of Kobra operatives during a raid on a facility.
 Bordeaux contends that the ends justify the means, while Scott adheres to the principle that heroes should not kill unless absolutely necessary.
 Bordeaux responds by suggesting that Scott resign.
 Concurrent with this internal conflict, Scott and the White Queen (Amanda Waller) try to keep the organization from being discontinued by political forces.

 After the rise of the being Gog, Alan Scott allies with the Justice Society members that oppose Gog's simplistic view of the world.
 However, after encountering a Justice Society from an alternate universe in which his daughter Jade is still alive, he considers asking the seemingly all powerful being to raise his daughter from the dead.
 Later, Sandman learns that Gog is rooting himself into the Earth, and if he remains for one more day, the Earth will no longer be able to survive without him.
 The rest of the JSA arrive to kill Gog by separating his head from the Earth, which is the only way to save the planet.
 The Society members ally with Gog in an attempt to protect him until they see him attempt to attack a Society member.
 All of Gog's followers, including Magog, turn on him, causing Gog's blessing on them to be undone.
 The JSA are able to topple Gog and send him to the Source Wall, but Alan is unable to see his daughter.

-In the "Final Crisis" storyline, Alan led a resistance against Darkseid's forces as one of the superheroes responding to Article X. He is shown defending Checkmate's Switzerland HQ from the Justifiers.
+In Final Crisis, Alan led a resistance against Darkseid's forces as one of the superheroes responding to Article X. He is shown defending Checkmate's Switzerland HQ from the Justifiers.
 Though Donna Troy tries to place the Justifier helmet on him, Hawkman saves him.

-In the "Blackest Night" storyline, Alan and the rest of the JSA battle the reanimated Kal-L and Black Lantern versions of dead Justice Society members.
+In Blackest Night, Alan and the rest of the JSA battle the reanimated Kal-L and Black Lantern versions of dead Justice Society members.
 After Jakeem Thunder is knocked out, Alan is one of the heroes who adds his powers into a "Black Lantern Bomb" designed to mimic Jakeem's Thunderbolt abilities, destroying all of the Black Lanterns in New York.
 In the final battle of the event, his daughter Jade is resurrected by the power of white light.